 - Nasal medication (Nasya – instilling two drops of oil into the nostrils and sucking it up) mentioned in Ayurveda is to be practiced regularly in order to strengthen the neck muscles.

 - Application of oil to head and neck and massage (abhyanga mentioned in Ayurveda) is helpful for a healthy neck.

 Food and Drinks – these are best customized according to the cause of the condition.
-Below are some general advice which helps manage neck pain.
+Below is some general advice that helps manage neck pain.

 - Avoid all artificial and processed foods to the extent possible.